projectatomic/atomic/docs/atomic-images.1.md

 # COMMANDS
 **list**

   List all installed container images on your system.

-A `>` preceding the image name indicates that the image is used by a container.
+  A  **>** preceding the image name indicates that the image is used by a container.

-A `*` in the first column indicates a dangling image.

-`Dangling` images are those with no name/tag and which are not used by any other images.
+  A **\*** in the first column indicates a dangling image. **Dangling** images are images with no name/tag and which are not used by any other images.
 Since they are not used, they waste system space.
-Dangling images are usually caused by using 'docker build' to update an image without also removing the older version of the image.
+Dangling images can be caused by using 'docker build' to update an image without removing the older version of the image.

 **delete**

-Mark given container image(s) for deletion.
-Remote disk space will not be freed until the ```registry garabage-collection``` command is invoked for the remote registry.
+  Delete the specified container image(s).
+If you use the **--remote option** remote disk space will not be freed until the **registry garbage-collection** command is invoked for the remote registry.

 **prune**

-Using the `prune` command will free wasted disk space by deleting all unused `dangling` images.
+  Prune/delete all **dangling** images, freeing wasted disk space.

 # list OPTIONS
 [**-h|--help**]